Question 110·Medium·Rhetorical Synthesis

 - Bullet 3: Modern concrete “often deteriorates within a few decades when exposed to saltwater.” → Modern concrete doesn’t last long.

 These two bullets together give the striking contrast in longevity that the question wants.
-The other bullets are about ingredients, healing mechanism, and sustainability, which are less central to the stated goal.

 Check which option uses the key contrasting details